 Byron Fichter Fotography

-In addition to his solo efforts, Jeff is a member of the folk/roots trio Hook & Nail, whose debut album Ghosts of Taylorton earned them a 2020 Canadian Folk Music Award nomination for New/Emerging Artist of the Year, and a tie for the #4 spot in the SaskMusic Best Saskatchewan Albums of 2018.
+In addition to his solo efforts, Jeff is a member of the folk/roots trio Hook & Nail, whose debut album Ghosts of Taylorton earned them a 2020 Canadian Folk Music Award nomination for New/Emerging Artist of the Year, and tied for the #4 spot in the SaskMusic Best Saskatchewan Albums of 2018.
 When Jeff isn’t doing music-related things, he relaxes with his cats and enjoys tending to his hot peppers.
 In addition to making small batches of hot sauce, those peppers are carefully mixed with some home-grown fruit to make a hot jam with a slow, sweet burn.